realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Servers/snipe-it-setup.md

 ## 1. Install Ubuntu Server 20.04
 You can install this on a physical server or a virtual machine.

-Open SSH or Putty, then update and upgrade the packages by running:
+Open SSH through Terminal or Putty, then update and upgrade the packages by running:

 ```bash
 sudo apt update -y && sudo apt upgrade -y
 ```

 ## 2. Install LAMP on Ubuntu
-We need to turn Ubuntu into a web server.
+This will allow us to turn our Ubuntu into a web server.
 Follow these steps to install LAMP:

 ### Install Apache2
 Install Apache2 using the following command: